sembucket/semtex/README.md

 to produce userguide.pdf.

+Assuming you have doxygen (and dot) also installed:

+  %> cd doc; make doxygen

+and open doc/html/index.html in a browser.

 Author
 ------

 Hugh M. Blackburn
-Department of Mechanical & Aerospace Engineering Monash University
+Department of Mechanical & Aerospace Engineering
+Monash University
 Vic 3800
 Australia
 mailto:hugh.blackburn@monash.edu

 Licencing